We may receive a commission on purchases made from links.

 Since Noshi appeared on "Shark Tank," business seems to be expanding.
 Noshi products have been available online at several retailers, including Amazon and Walmart.
 An Instagram post from April 2023 announced that Walmart would carry Peppa Pig and Crayola edible food paint and Sketchup; however, Walmart's website doesn't currently support that statement.

-Online, Walmart recently sold a three-pack of Crayola Food Paint for $5.46.
+Online, Walmart sold a three-pack of Crayola Food Paint for $5.46.
 Amazon had the same product listed for $8.98 and Peppa Pig Food Paint for $10.99.
-Each box contains one tube of raspberry, mango, and grape purée certified organic and vegan without gluten, dairy, soy, nuts, eggs, GMOs, artificial colors, or artificial flavors.
+Each box contained one tube of raspberry, mango, and grape purée certified organic and vegan without gluten, dairy, soy, nuts, eggs, GMOs, artificial colors, or artificial flavors.
+With a pivot to savory condiments, prices for the remaining stock of the original Food Paint products increased.

 What's next for Noshi?